boudinfl/pke/README.md

 ## Minimal example

-`pke` provides a standardized API for keyphrases from a document.
+`pke` provides a standardized API for extracting keyphrases from a document.
 Start by typing the 5 lines below.
 For using another model, simply replace `pke.unsupervised.TopicRank` with another model ([list of implemented models](#implemented-models)).

 ```python